BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Conclusion

 \section{Conclusion}

-This article investigates improving computing resource utilization within 6G CPN and proposes BECS, a privacy-preserving computing sharing mechanism.
-We consider various communication, computing, and service factors in 6G CPN, modeling them as a five-objective MOOP.
+This article investigates improving computing resource utilization within 6G CPN and proposes BECS, a privacy-preserving computing resource sharing mechanism.
+We consider various communication, computing, and service factors in 6G CPN, modeling them as a six-objective MOOP.
 Meanwhile, we utilize the proposed NSGA-III-KDR to find optimal solutions for this MOOP.
-Additionally, we introduce a novel pseudonym scheme to protect the privacy of users engaged in computing sharing.
+Additionally, we introduce a novel pseudonym scheme to protect the privacy of users engaged in computing resource sharing.
 Extensive simulations demonstrate the effectiveness of BECS.
-Moving forward, we intend to further explore computing sharing in dynamic real-time scenarios and address security and trustworthiness issues in task offloading.
+Moving forward, we intend to further explore computing sharing in dynamic real-time scenarios and investigate advanced access control solutions to protect the task payload.

+\begin{IEEEbiography}[{ }]{Kun Yan}(Member, IEEE) received the B.S. degree in internet of things engineering from Xi'an University of Technology, Xi'an, China, in 2019, and the Ph.D. degree in cryptography from Xidian University, Xi'an, China, in 2025.
+He is currently a Postdoctoral Fellow at The Hong Kong Polytechnic University, Hong Kong.
+His research interests include 6G networks, resource management, internet of things, and blockchain. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Wenping Ma}(Member, IEEE) received the B.S. and M.S. degrees in fundamental mathematics from Shaanxi Normal University, Xi'an, China, in 1987 and 1990, respectively, and the Ph.D. degree in communication and information system from Xidian University, Xi'an, in 1999, where he is currently a Full Professor with the School of Telecommunications Engineering.
+His current research interests include information theory, communication theory, blockchain, and 6G networks security. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Shaohui Sun}(Senior Member, IEEE) received his Ph.D. from Xidian University, Xi'an, China, in 2003.
+From March 2003 to June 2006, he was a postdoctoral research fellow at the Datang Telecom Technology and Industry Group, Beijing, China.
+From June 2006 to December 2010, he worked at the Datang Mobile Communications Equipment Co., Ltd., Beijing.
+Since January 2011, he has been the Chief Technical Officer with Datang Wireless Mobile Innovation Center of the Datang Telecom Technology and Industry group.
+His current research interest includes advanced technologies related to B5G/6G. \end{IEEEbiography}